SeekTheError/tbb-transmission/README.md

 tbb-transmission
 ================

+*"Do you want to save time?
+Because that's how you save time."*

-minimalist CLI that download the most seeded torrent on the piratebay for a given search
+tbb-transmission is a minimalist CLI that download the most seeded torrent on the piratebay for a given search.

 ### Install